pujiaming/range-configer/README.md

 Reminder Information: The ranges of the interval here will `not overlap`, and when any one range is modified, the values of other ranges will also change, with the manually modified range having the `highest priority`.

-and here you can add a attribute `slideble` to change the range by slide
+and here you can add a attribute `slideble` to change the range by sliding
 ![image](https://github.com/pujiaming/range-configer/assets/109517537/9a339241-64e7-426f-8113-750eafe9bb0d)

 ## Attributes